ocean-tracking-network/otn_field_reporting_standards/README.md

-# ONC walkthrough of OTN systems 2022-04
+# OTN Field Data Reporting Standards

-Workshop materials created by OTN for the 2022-04 workshop for staff from ONC.
+A library of lessons containing information for the OTN Field Team re: standardized protocols